aditya-azad/my-website/src/blog/spamming-fake-forms-with-selenium.md

 layout: layouts/post.njk
 ---

 There must be at least one time that you got a spam email asking you to verify some online account that you have.
 The link in the email redirects you to a seemingly legit site that asks you your account details.
 These type of schemes are knows as **phishing** attacks.
 It is a common technique used by hackers and scammers to extract bank details and sensitive information.
-Sadly, countless people fall for this daily.

 Recently I got a similar email asking me to verify my email account and I thought that I should do something about it.
 So, I made a python script that would spam the form with fake email accounts and passwords.
 This way it would be hard for them to separate the fake credentials from the real ones.